-Located right on the 16th Street Mall, it is super easy to create the perfect date night with dinner along the mall and a show at The Clocktower.
+Located on the 16th Street Mall, it is easy to create the perfect date night with dinner along the mall and a show at The Clocktower.

 As you walk down the stairs and into the venue, it feels like taking a step back in time.
 The cozy room has tables and booths arranged in front of the stage area where you can enjoy the show with snacks and a few drinks.

-The beautiful bar in the back is also available for those who want a somewhat elevated view of the show.
-It’s almost worth coming to a show here just to enjoy the venue itself, but the entertainment is even better.
+The beautiful bar in the back is also available for those who want a somewhat elevated show view.
+It’s almost worth coming to a show here to enjoy the venue itself, but the entertainment is even better.

-The Clocktower Cabaret prides itself on the variety of acts which take its stage.
-Living up to the cabaret name you’ll find burlesque, comedy, drag, dance, music, circus acts, and more.
+The Clocktower Cabaret prides itself on the variety of acts that take its stage.
+Living up to the cabaret name, you’ll find burlesque, comedy, drag, dance, music, circus acts, and more.

 There is practically a live show every night.
 Also, depending on when you come to Denver, there are numerous opportunities to see themed shows.

 For instance, October is packed full of the spookiest shows in all of Denver.
-When I spent two days in Denver last October, there was a Hocus Pocus themed burlesque show which was fabulous!
+When I spent two days in Denver last October, there was a fabulous Hocus Pocus-themed burlesque show!

 Without a doubt, you can’t go wrong with a show at The Clocktower Cabaret.
 It’s easily one of the best things to do in Denver.